MoMa: A Modular Deep Learning Framework for Material Property Prediction: Experimental Details

 \subsection{Implementation Details of \name}

-\paragraph{Network Architecture} We now introduce the network architecture of \name \ modules.
-The JMP~\citep{shoghi2023molecules} backbone is directly taken as the full module parametrization.
+\paragraph{Module Architecture Details} We now introduce the architectural details of \name \ modules.
+Across all our experiments in the main text, the JMP~\citep{shoghi2023molecules} backbone is adopted due to its comprehensive strength across a wide range of molecular and crystal tasks.
 JMP is pre-trained on $\sim$ 120 million DFT-generated force-field data across large-scale datasets on catalyst and small molecules.
-JMP is a 6-layer GNN model with around 160M parameters which is based on the GemNet-OC architecture~\citep{gasteiger2022gemnet}.
-Note that \name \ is backbone-agnostic.
-JMP is selected due to its comprehensive strength across a wide range of molecular and crystal tasks, which allows us to seamlessly conduct the continual learning experiments.
-We leave the extrapolation of \name \ to other architectures as future work.
+It is a 6-layer GNN model with around 160M parameters which is based on the GemNet-OC architecture~\citep{gasteiger2022gemnet}.
+Note that \name \ is backbone-agnostic and we include results with the Orb model~\citep{neumann2024orb} in \cref{sec: orb_results}.

-For the adapter module, we follow the standard implementation of adapter layers~\citep{houlsby2019parameter}.
-Specifically, we insert adapter layers between each layer of the JMP backbone.
-Each layer consists of a downward projection to a bottleneck dimension and an upward projection back to the original dimension.
+For the full module parametrization, we exclude the output layer and treat the entire GNN backbone as a single module.
+For the adapter components, we follow the standard implementation of adapter layers~\citep{houlsby2019parameter}.
+Specifically, an adapter layer is inserted between every two layers of the JMP backbone.
+Each adapter consists of a downward projection to a bottleneck dimension, followed by an upward projection back to the original dimension.
+We adopt BERT-style initialization~\citep{devlin2018bert}, with the bottleneck dimension set to half of the input embedding dimension.
+Note that the merging process for adapters is performed in a layer-wise manner.
+For each backbone layer containing adapters, we compute a weighted average of the parameters from all selected adapter modules.
+A single scalar weight for each module, determined by AMC, is applied uniformly across all adapter layers belonging to that module.

 \paragraph{Hyper-parameters} For the training of JMP backbone, we mainly follow the hyper-parameter configurations in \citet{shoghi2023molecules}, with slight modifications to the learning rate and batch size.
 During the module training stage of \name, we use a batch size of 64 and a learning rate of 5e-4 for 80 epochs.
 During downstream fine-tuning, we adopt a batch size of 32 and a learning rate of 8e-5.
 We set the training epoch as 60, with an early stopping patience of 10 epochs to prevent over-fitting.
-We adopt mean pooling of embedding for all properties since it performs significantly better than sum pooling in certain tasks (e.g. band gap prediction), which is consistent with findings in \citet{shoghi2023molecules}.
+We adopt mean pooling of embedding for all properties since it performs significantly better than sum pooling in certain tasks (e.g. band gap prediction), which echos the findings in \citet{shoghi2023molecules}.

-For the adapter modules, we employ BERT-style initialization~\citep{devlin2018bert}, with the bottleneck dimension set to half of the input embedding dimension.

 For the Adaptive Module Composition (AMC) algorithm, we set the number of nearest neighbors ($K$ in \cref{eq:knn}) to 5.
 For the optimization problem formulated in \cref{eq:opt}, we utilize the CPLEX optimizer from the cvxpy package~\citep{cvxpy}.
 AMC is applied separately for each random split of the downstream tasks to avoid data leakage.